Budnarae/obsidian/public/Programming Guide for Direct3D 11.md

 Map and Unmap are implemented on ID3D10Resource-derived interfaces, Begin, End, and GetData are implemented on ID3D10Asynchronous-derived interfaces.

 맵과 언맵은 ID3D10Resource 파생 인터페이스에서 구현되고, 시작, 종료, 데이터 가져오기는 ID3D10Asynchronous 파생 인터페이스에서 구현된다.

+# Software Layers

+The Direct3D 11 runtime is constructed with layers, starting with the basic functionality at the core and building optional and developer-assist functionality in outer layers.

+Direct3D 11 실행시간은 여러 층으로 구성되어 있다. 중심부에는 근본적인 기능들이 있고 바깥쪽 층에는 선택적이며 개발자 의존적인 기능들이 있다.

+This section describes the functionality of each layer.

+As a general rule, layers add functionality, but do not modify existing behavior.
+For example, core functions will have the same return values independent of the debug layer being instantiated, although additional debug output may be provided if the debug layer is instantiated.

+To create layers when a device is created, call D3D11CreateDevice or D3D11CreateDeviceAndSwapChain and supply one or more D3D11_CREATE_DEVICE_FLAG values.

+Direct3D 11 provides the following runtime layers:

+## Core Layer

+The core layer exists by default; providing a very thin mapping between the API and the device driver, minimizing overhead for high-frequency calls.
+As the core layer is essential for performance, it only performs critical validation.
+The remaining layers are optional.

+## Debug Layer

+The debug layer provides extensive additional parameter and consistency validation (such as validating shader linkage and resource binding, validating parameter consistency, and reporting error descriptions).

+To create a device that supports the debug layer, you must install the DirectX SDK (to get D3D11SDKLayers.dll), and then specify the D3D11_CREATE_DEVICE_DEBUG flag when calling the D3D11CreateDevice function or the D3D11CreateDeviceAndSwapChain function.
+If you run your application with the debug layer enabled, the application will be substantially slower.
+But, to ensure that your application is clean of errors and warnings before you ship it, use the debug layer.
+For more info, see Using the debug layer to debug apps.

+ Note

+For Windows 7 with Platform Update for Windows 7 (KB2670838) or Windows 8.x, to create a device that supports the debug layer, install the Windows Software Development Kit (SDK) for Windows 8.x to get D3D11_1SDKLayers.dll.

+ Note

+For Windows 10, to create a device that supports the debug layer, enable the "Graphics Tools" optional feature.
+Go to the Settings panel, under System, Apps & features, Manage optional Features, Add a feature, and then look for "Graphics Tools".

+ Note

+For info about how to debug DirectX apps remotely, see Debugging DirectX apps remotely.

+Alternately, you can enable/disable the debug flag using the DirectX Control Panel included as part of the DirectX SDK.

+When the debug layer lists memory leaks, it outputs a list of object interface pointers along with their friendly names.
+The default friendly name is "<unnamed>".
+You can set the friendly name by using the ID3D11DeviceChild::SetPrivateData method and the WKPDID_D3DDebugObjectName GUID that is in D3Dcommon.h.
+For example, to name pTexture with a SDKLayer name of mytexture.jpg, use the following code:

+Copy
+const char c_szName[] = "mytexture.jpg";
+pTexture->SetPrivateData( WKPDID_D3DDebugObjectName, sizeof( c_szName ) - 1, c_szName );
+Typically, you should compile these calls out of your production version.